 the right age and Howard is a short walk from Lynstone.
 She

-marries in Bude in 1856 - Samuel Hoare who was born in 1833 in Whitestone.
+married in Bude in 1856 - to Samuel Hoare who was born in 1833 in Whitestone.

-In 1861 and 1871, they are living in Budehaven and then Stratton and Samuel is a farm labourer.
-The children are all born in that area but in the 1870s the family move to Exeter.
+In 1861 and 1871, they were living in Budehaven and then Stratton and Samuel was a farm labourer.
+The children were all born in that area but in the 1870s the family moved to Exeter.

-In the 1881 census, she is Elizabeth Hoar(e) and they live at 48 Howell
+In the 1881 census, she was Elizabeth Hoar(e) and they lived at 48 Howell

 Road, Exeter St Davids - in 1891 and 1901, they are living in the same

 street.
-Sam is a domestic coachman and the censuses show them to have had at least seven children - Thomas, John, William, Melinda, Laura,
+Sam was a domestic coachman and the censuses show them to have had at least seven children - Thomas, John, William, Melinda, Laura,

 Samuel and Albert.